Panzenbaby/pi-okf-wiki/README.md

 An original is moved to `archive/` **only after** its content exists as a concept in `wiki/` — per file.
 If a run is interrupted, the file stays in `input/` and is reprocessed on the next `/wiki-update`.
-Collisions overwrite (the archive preserves the prior original), which makes `/wiki-update` idempotent and abort-safe.
+Archive destinations are **collision-free**: if `archive/<rel>` is already taken, the new copy is timestamped (`orders.2026-07-12-1305.md`, then `…-1`, `…-2` within the same minute) and existing archive files are **never** overwritten.
+This keeps every version of an original while making `/wiki-update` idempotent and abort-safe.

 Finalization (snapshot diff, `index.md`/`log.md` regeneration, leftover detection, summary) runs in Pi's `agent_end` event, so it always sees the wiki state *after* the agent finished writing — not a racy pre-turn snapshot.

+### Conflict handling & versioning

+When several inputs (or a new input and an existing concept) describe the same entity but disagree on a value, the agent does **not** silently pick one.
+Instead it records the disagreement inside the single concept body:

+- A `# Conflicts` (or `# Versions`) table — one row per source with the differing attribute, its value, citation, and timestamp.
+- Each source cited under a `# Citations` heading (numbered `[1]` `[2]`).
+- A **canonical** value chosen by temporal precedence: the value with the latest `timestamp` / “latest” marker wins and is stated in the `description` and `# Schema`; older values are marked superseded.
+If no source is clearly newer, all conflicting values stay in the table labelled **unverified** and no canonical value is declared.

 ## How `/wiki-query` works

 1. Load all concepts from `wiki/`.
-2. Term-frequency retrieval picks the top matches for the question; the root `index.md` and the full wiki tree are always included as context.
+2. Term-frequency retrieval picks the top 10 matches for the question; the root `index.md` and the full wiki tree are always included as context.
 3. The agent answers in the same language as the question, citing each claim with an inline `[title](wiki/<concept-id>.md)` link and a `# Sources` section at the end.
 It may use `read`/`grep` to explore the wiki further.
+4. The retrieved concepts, `index.md`, and the wiki tree are injected into the **system prompt** via a `before_agent_start` hook, so the user message stays clean — just the question itself.
+This keeps the session readable and the question persistable.
+The agent is also told to **open the whole concept body** before answering (not just the retrieved snippet), to follow `# Related Concepts` / `# Versions` links, and to surface any conflicts it finds while exploring.

 If `wiki/` does not exist or has no concepts, `/wiki-query` tells you to run `/wiki-update` first instead of inventing an answer.